haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 </p>
 <p align="center">PHP.net Manual</p>

-This function can be our first primitive for finding a way to write a malicious file on the web server's filesystem, which could serve as a web shell backdoor for executing shell commands!
+This function can be our <ins>first primitive</ins> for finding a way to write a malicious file on the web server's filesystem, which could serve as a web shell backdoor for executing shell commands!

 <br /><br />
 The final serialized payload will be as follows, in Base64 format: